What is a Qui Tam Relator?

 When an individual or government contractor intentionally seeks to defraud the federal government with the intent of getting paid, getting government contracts or property as a result of the fraudulent act, the elements of fraud is somewhat easy to meet.
 Fraud in a Qui Tam Whistleblower case can involve government contractors who submit substandard materials, seek to bill the government for work not performed; provide false certifications in order to get government contracts; violate SBA small business regulations, and failure to follow procurement regulations.
 See information about avoiding government contracting fraud.

-Fraud in a Qui Tam lawsuit can cause both criminal liability and civil fines or both.
+Fraud in a government contracts lawsuit can cause both criminal liability and civil fines or both.
 The False Claims Act (FCA) also known in the legal world as the “Lincoln Law,” creates financial and criminal liability, including prison time, on the defendant individuals and companies that commit fraud against the federal government.

 Many whistleblower cases include government contract fraud and defending a Qui Tam civil action case can be done if a contractor has the right Qui Tam defense lawyer on its team.
 See information about Qui Tam cases and subcontractor liability.